JaidenAGrimminck/bot/readme.md

 ## Site

 The site/frontend is what can be used to diagnose the robot's current status, condition, and remotely control/edit the robot via the page.
-The site is built ontop of `express` and `socket.io`, allowing for fast and live communication with backend components that communicate with the robot via ROS/sockets.
+The site is built on top of `express` and `socket.io`, allowing for fast and live communication with backend components that communicate with the robot via ROS/sockets.

 The site is fully modular as well, similar to React but very lightweight in comparison, taking <4MB for the `node-modules`, allowing for easier deployment onto something like a Raspberry Pi.